awslabs/kubeflow-manifests/website/content/en/docs/deployment/cognito/manifest/guide.md

         ![subdomain-initial-A-record](https://raw.githubusercontent.com/awslabs/kubeflow-manifests/main/website/content/en/docs/images/cognito/subdomain-initial-A-record.png)

-    * If your cluster is not in N.Virginia(us-east-1), create an ACM certificate in us-east-1 for `*.platform.example.com` by following the steps in [section 2.0]({{< ref "/docs/add-ons/load-balancer/guide.md#create-certificates-for-domain" >}}).
+    * If your cluster is not in N.Virginia (us-east-1), [create an ACM certificate]({{< ref "/docs/add-ons/load-balancer/guide#create-certificates-for-domain" >}}) in us-east-1 for `*.platform.example.com`.
 That is because [Cognito requires](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-add-custom-domain.html) a certificate in N.Virginia in order to have a custom domain for a user pool.

     * In the `Domain name`: